trafnar/ui-speed-run/README.md

 It started with [this tweet](https://twitter.com/trafnar/status/1691213118989590528) where I asked who can make a todo list UI the fastest.
 The rules were very loosely specified.

-The goal is to see how fast you can build a functional todo list UI.
+The goal is to see how fast you can build a functional todo list UI (lets do different UIs in the future?).
 The goal is to learn, not to win.
 A slower entry might still teach us something.
 You can choose to add more functionality or styling.
 I think we will naturally see which entries have the best speed to quality ratio.

+I'm most interested in UI code, not full-stack applications, you can of course build a full-stack app, but my main concern is how quickly I can "express" a UI, not build a functioning real word app.

 I want to build UI faster, so if someone has a drastically faster way to build this, I want to know what that is!

 # Contribute a Speed Run